IRELAND: Let The People Sing - The Wolfe Tones

 After such a history, I do not believe it is a crime to be suspicious of the British, who quite frankly had made the lives of them and their ancestors hell for nearly a millennia, and with the expected no-deal Brexit that is due to arise in the coming days, they do not seem like stopping this track record any time soon.
 Furthermore, I do not feel that this section of Irish society should be prohibited from exploring their history in the form of music, like many other traditions from all over the world proudly do in order to remind the future generations of their ancestors’ stories.
 Tracks like James Connolly, which is about the socialist revolutionary’s execution by firing squad after the Easter Rising of 1916, typify this phenomena of songs that tell an important narrative in a relatively harmless way.

 Yet, context is everything with music.
 One cannot deny that.
-Their patriotic songs do on numerous occasions cross into nationalist territory, and when one considers the time in which this album was released, it is not difficult to imagine that their music would have surely played a part in evolving a nationalist sentiment amongst audiences, who would happily chow down on their joyous guitar and fairly simplistic lyrical narratives that ostracise unionists, which at worst could have even radicalised youngsters to join the IRA and commit acts of terrorism.
-As an Englishman I can’t envision that I would be welcome in the audience of a Wolfe Tones gig, and would almost certainly face violence that they themselves incite in some of their songs were I to be in the wrong section of the crowd.
-Christ, even when I listen to Come Out Ye Black and Tans I feel somewhat motivated to throw a few jabs at the next Brit I see, whether that it in the street or simply looking in the mirror at myself.
+Their patriotic songs do on numerous occasions cross into nationalist territory, and when one considers the time in which this album was released, it is not difficult to imagine that their music would have surely played a part in evolving a nationalist sentiment amongst audiences, who would happily chow down on their joyous guitar twanging and fairly simplistic lyrical narratives that ostracise unionists, which at its worst could have even radicalised youngsters to join the IRA and commit acts of terrorism.
+As an Englishman (I say without a great deal of pride, I must add) I can’t envision that I would be welcome in the audience of a Wolfe Tones gig, and would almost certainly face violence that they themselves incite in some of their songs were I to be in the wrong section of the crowd.
+Christ, even when I listen to Come Out Ye Black and Tans I feel somewhat motivated to throw a few jabs at the next Brit I see, whether that is in the street or simply looking in the mirror at myself.

 So, here begs the inevitable question… “why is it Album of the Week?”
-Well, despite the fact that it is an immensely problematic album, it succeeds on numerous levels.
+Well, despite the fact that it is an immensely problematic album (I think I was just sick in my mouth, catching myself using the term 'problematic' unironically), it succeeds on numerous levels.
 Musically, the album is astoundingly good.
 The cohesion amongst the band members is phenomenal and evokes a sense of unity, if you will pardon the pun, that makes it easy for those listening to feel like they can sing along.
 There is of course musical talent on display in the form of both instrumentation and vocals.
-There is perhaps not a better example of this than on Don't Stop Me Now where there seems to be whistles, pipes, banjos, harps, mandolins and more altogether perfectly in unison with rousing singing alongside them.
-Whilst away from this record the band are perhaps best known for defiant numbers such as Celtic Symphony, the album shows the band off as great balladeers too.
+There is perhaps not a better example of this than on Don't Stop Me Now where there seems to be whistles, pipes, banjos, harps, mandolins and more, playing altogether and perfectly in unison with rousing singing alongside them.
+Whilst away from this record the band are perhaps best known for defiant numbers such as Celtic Symphony, this album shows the band off as great balladeers too.
 The variety between fun little ditties such as Twice Daily which sound like it features a bouzouki (even though it is unlikely) and ballads such as For Ireland I’d Not Tell Her Name and the Beatles-esque The First of May demonstrate a competency across the musical spectrum.
 Furthermore, my praise for this album is mostly because it feels authentic.

 For all of my criticism about the lack of responsibility the band seem to take for their music, who am I to question them?
-If I really felt as strongly as some people in independent movements do in places like the Basque Country I think that music would be an excellent way to protest and gain support for a cause I believed deeply in without committing acts of violence.
+If I really felt as strongly as some people in independent movements in places like the Basque Country do, I think that music would be an excellent way to protest and gain support for a cause I believed deeply in without committing acts of violence - I might likely have done the same in their shoes.
 In this sense, Let The People Sing is the perfect response to years of perceived injustice and as such should be heralded.
 Although a complicated album to review, it is utterly enjoyable and if nothing else will serve as an incredible historical artefact for centuries to come as it rather perfectly sums feelings behind a movement at a significant a moment in Irish history.